The deadline for Fall 2023 admission was November 21, 2022.

 Letters of Recommendation

 Two (2) letters of recommendation are required.
 Letters should focus on relevant professional, volunteer and/or mental health experience.
 When filling out the online application, you will need to provide the names and email addresses of your recommenders.
 The recommenders will then receive an automated email prompting them with instructions on how to submit an electronic letter on your behalf.
 To ensure that your letters of recommendation are received by the deadline, please initiate this process early enough to allow your recommenders to submit the letters on time.
 We are not able to accept hard paper letters or letters emailed to the department.
 The recommenders must upload them to your application.

 Portfolio and Statement

-Candidates who advance to an in-person interview are required to attend a group interview on February 6 or 7, 2021.
-The group interviews are on the LMU campus in Los Angeles.
+Candidates who advance to a live nterview are required to attend a VIRTUAL group interview on February 4 or 5, 2023.
 Please mark your calendars for this possibility.
+As far as visiting campus on another day, we recommend scheduling a campus tour here: https://www.lmu.edu/visit/

 For additional information, please read our page of Frequently Asked Questions.